sensu/sensu-alpha-documentation/02-installation.md

 In this case, we're starting an agent whose ID is the hostname with the webserver and system subscriptions.
 This assumes that sensu-backend is running on another host named sensu.yourdomain.com.
 If you are running these locally on the same system, be sure to add `--link sensu-backend` to your Docker arguments and change the backend URL `--backend-url wss://sensu-backend:8081`.

-`docker run -v /var/lib/sensu:/var/lib/sensu -d --name sensu-agent sensuapp/sensu-go:2.0-pre sensu-agent start --backend-url wss://sensu.yourdomain.com:8081 --subscriptions webserver,system`
+`docker run -v /var/lib/sensu:/var/lib/sensu -d --name sensu-agent sensuapp/sensu-go:2.0-pre sensu-agent start --backend-url wss://sensu.yourdomain.com:8081 --subscriptions webserver,system --cache-dir /var/lib/sensu`

 A note about sensuctl and Docker:

 It's possible to use sensuctl via Docker, but sensuctl stores configuration locally in the current user's home directory.
 If you choose to use sensuctl from Docker, make sure to mount the config directory.
 You can set a script or alias to call sensuctl like so:

-`alias sensuctl="docker run -v $HOME/.config/sensu:/var/lib/sensu sensuapp/sensu-go:2.0-pre sensuctl --cache-dir /var/lib/sensu --config-dir /var/lib/sensu`
+`alias sensuctl="docker run -v $HOME/.config/sensu:/var/lib/sensu sensuapp/sensu-go:2.0-pre sensuctl --config-dir /var/lib/sensu`